The 10 guidelines of Italian style that will make your look shine. From iconic garments to winning combinations inspired by Made in Italy.

 Anne Hathaway & Stanley Tucci in The Devil Wears Prada

 Oh my God, what am I going to wear to the wedding?
 Will I still fit in that dress?
 Before any kind of panic assails us, let's remember one thing very well.
-Very well.
 The first rule of a wedding look is to choose the right colours: no red, total-black and total-white, and always avoid the colour of the bride's dress.
 Purple and total looks in metallic colours are also a bad idea and should only be used for accessories or a few details.

 The rest depends on the location of the wedding: if we are in a church the shoulders should be covered, if it is a civil ceremony it is not necessary; if the ceremony will take place in an old villa a rather classic look is advisable, while the ideal outfit in a farmhouse or outdoors is a bit more informal.
 The time of day also influences the choice of dress for ladies: a long dress is suitable for the afternoon or evening but not for the morning, a nice sheath dress is always fine as long as it includes a few extra centimetres of fabric for the skirt.
 In general, too skimpy and transparent dresses are not appropriate for this kind of ceremony, because the guests should remember how beautiful the bride was and not the lingerie of some of the guests.